 Jerry Falwell Jr. Resigns As Liberty University's President

-Liberty University President Jerry Falwell Jr. confirmed Tuesday that he is resigning from his post following allegations of sexual behavior that violated the school's honor code.
+Liberty University President Jerry Falwell Jr. confirmed Tuesday that he is resigning from his post following allegations of sexual behavior that flouted the school's honor code.

-Falwell told NPR's Sarah McCammon via text message that he is stepping down from his role at the university, saying he made the decision "for good reason" without elaborating further.
-The announcement comes after a confusing 24 hours in which Falwell denied reports that he was resigning.
+Falwell told NPR's Sarah McCammon that he is stepping down from his role at the university, saying he made the decision "for good reason."

+"I don't want my family to embarrass Liberty," Falwell said, "and I have not broken any rules — any rules — that apply to a staff member at Liberty."

+The Liberty University Board of Trustees said it approved Falwell's resignation as president, chancellor and member of the board of directors Tuesday morning, after Falwell sent his letter of resignation through his attorney late Monday night.

 The controversy began Monday when a Liberty official told several news outlets, including NPR, that Falwell had resigned.
 Falwell later contradicted those reports in interviews with Virginia Business and Politico.